hctwist/advent-of-code-framework/README.md

 ### Disabling Problems

-A problem that returns `null` is not considered as having failed and therefore will not contribute to the benchmarks, or stop the current run.
+A problem that returns `null` is not considered as being a non-atttempt and therefore will not contribute to the benchmarks, or stop the current run.

+### Solve Output

+When running in Solve Mode, the output gives an approximate run time along with the problem result.
+If the result is known to be correct or incorrect, it will be highlighted in green and red respectively.
+If the result is not know, but two solutions provide different results for the the same problem, then these will be considered inconsistent and marked in yellow.

+*Note that the runtime is approximate, and doesn't take into account any overhead.
+To measure a problem accurately, run in Benchmark Mode.*

 ### Pitfalls